 My name is Lindsay, I graduated from the University of Salford in 1998 with a BSc in podiatric medicine.
 Since then I have worked full time within the NHS as a podiatrist and part-time in private practice until 2018 when I became a full time private podiatrist.
 Axis Podiatry has been established since 2004 and has been a registered trademark since 2008.
 I specialise in treating musculoskeletal pathology and treat a lot of sport injuries.
 I see a lot of runners of all abilities from beginner to elite in my private clinics.

 I completed a Masters Degree (MSc) in Sports Injury and Therapy graduating from Manchester Metropolitan University in July 2003 and I graduated from The University of Salford in 2013 with my doctorate.
-For my PhD study I investigated foot orthoses for chronic low back pain.
-Interestingly, collecting both quantitative and qualitative methodologies.
+For my PhD study I investigated foot orthoses for chronic low back pain, using both quantitative and qualitative methodologies.
 This research has influenced my style of clinical practice where the patient experience and patient voice is at the forefront of everything I do.

-I am also a runner myself from a background in Hockey and over the years I have regularly raced at half marathon distance for a few years with a PB of 1.31.03.
-In November 2007 I completed my first marathon (New York) in a time of 3.45.47 and I ran my first Ultramarathon in September 2008, The High Peak 40.
-In 2009 I completed the London marathon in a time of 3.38.31.
-Since starting a family in 2010 I have gradually built back up half marathon distance and in autumn 2019 I completed the Chicago marathon in 3hrs 53.
+I am also a runner myself from a background in Hockey and over the years I have regularly raced at half marathon distance with a PB of 1hr 31.
+In November 2007 I completed my first marathon (New York) in a time of 3hrs 45 and I ran my first Ultramarathon in September 2008 (The High Peak 40).
+In 2009 I completed the London marathon in a time of 3hrs 38.
+Since starting a family in 2010 I built back up to half marathon distance and in autumn 2019 I completed the Chicago marathon in 3hrs 53.
 I was then due to race the Berlin marathon in 2020 but due to the Covid pandemic this was rolled over to 2021 and I completed it in 3hrs 48 which I’m hoping might qualify me to race the Boston marathon in 2023.
 I would love to complete all 6 marathon majors.